 ENVIRONMENTAL HEALTH EFFECTS LABORATORY

-The Environmental Health Effects Laboratory uses unique and state-of-the-science technologies to assess the potential health risks associated with exposure to chemicals, environmental hazards and stressors and military settings, to include occupational and extreme operational environments.
-The lab is equipped with capabilities in occupational and environmental health; inhalation toxicology, and technical research support.
+The Environmental Health Effects Laboratory (EHEL) assesses potential health effects associated with exposure to various environmental stressors our military encounters, such as physical stressors and chemical and material hazards.
 Our scientists evaluate the effects of exposure from multiple standpoints.
-The ultimate objective is to develop health protective exposure standards for our military and civilian populations.
+The ultimate objective is to generate appropriate data used in the development of health protective exposure standards for our military and civilian populations.

-The Occupational and Environmental Health Department uses in vitro, in silico, and animal models to investigate environmental health effects relevant to the Navy and the Department of Defense.
+The Occupational and Environmental Health Department (Environmental Toxicology) uses in vitro, in silico, and animal models to investigate environmental health effects relevant to the Navy and the Department of Defense.
 The research teams look at topics such as jet fuel and noise, toxicity of jet fuels, and in vitro lung and dermal screening tests for fuel toxicity.
 The department’s in vitro capabilities allow for a more cost effective and rapid screening of compounds and the eventual replacement of whole animal testing.
-Scientists in this department also use electrophysiology and behavioral testing to assess environmental exposure.

-The Inhalation Toxicology Department uses various biological and chemical model systems to examine the toxicities of materials via various routes of exposure.

-The department’s inhalation capabilities are extensive, allowing for exposures to gases and vapors, aerosols, particulates, and nanoparticles.
-Whole-body and nose-only inhalation chambers are used allowing scientists to assess toxicities of chemicals and materials at the molecular, cellular, organ and whole body levels.
+The Inhalation Toxicology Department examines inhalation of environmental toxins and their toxic effects to address questions related to the health and safety of military personnel.
+Scientists identify the toxicities of chemicals and materials at the molecular, cellular, organ, and whole body levels by using various biological and chemical model systems of materials via various routes of exposure.
+Our inhalation capabilities are extensive, allowing for exposures to gases and vapors, aerosols, particulates, and nanoparticles, using both whole-body and nose-only inhalation chambers.
 Efforts have concentrated on desert sand and burn pit emissions, nanomaterials, and fire extinguishing materials.
-Scientists in this department also focus on submariner health and were instrumental in establishing the current exposure standards for atmospheric components.
-Additionally, toxic load modeling and inhalation at altitude studies aim to evaluate how altitude and oxygen contribute to hypoxia-like events.
+Scientists also focus on submariner health and were instrumental in establishing the current exposure standards for atmospheric components.

 - Animal Hearing Assessment Lab